Content

 There’s not much data backing Nutrafol’s efficacy.
 But a small 2019 clinical trial found that women with self-perceived thinning hair taking Nutrafol Women Hair Growth Nutraceutical had increases in hair counts at 90 and 180 days compared to the placebo group.

-Hers also has products in other categories, including skincare, weight loss, sexual health, and mental health.
+Hers also offers access to products in other categories, including skin care, weight loss, sexual health, and mental health.
 This can be beneficial if you end up getting multiple prescriptions across different categories and like to keep everything in one place.

 Nutrafol only offers hair products.